ctavolazzi/treasuretavernhq-web/src/lib/content/test/code-block-test.md

     }

     if (intensity < 1 || intensity > 10) {
+      throw new Error(
-      throw new Error("Intensity must be between 1 and 10.
-The forces of reality resist improper manipulation.");
+        'Intensity must be between 1 and 10.
+The forces of reality resist improper manipulation.'
+      );
     }

-    // Calculate energy cost based on current stability and intensity const energyCost = Math.ceil(intensity * 10 / this.dimensions[dimension].stability);
+    // Calculate energy cost based on current stability and intensity const energyCost = Math.ceil((intensity * 10) / this.dimensions[dimension].stability);

     if (this.energyReserves < energyCost) {
       return {
         success: false,
         message: `Insufficient energy reserves (${this.energyReserves}/${energyCost} required)`,
-        sideEffects: ["practitioner fatigue", "minor reality fracture"]
+        sideEffects: ['practitioner fatigue', 'minor reality fracture']
       };
     }